-In 2015, the ACCC will continue analysing selected industry sectors to improve its understanding of industry practices and dynamics.
-This assists the ACCC to identify risks to consumers and the competitive process that require intervention by the ACCC or others.
-The reviews also assist the ACCC to identify industry good practice and encourage it more broadly within the sector.
+In 2016, the ACCC will continue analysing selected industries or market sectors to improve its understanding of industry practices and dynamics in those sectors.
+This assists the ACCC to identify risks to consumers and the competitive process that may require intervention by the ACCC or others.
+These reviews also assist the ACCC to identify industry good practice and encourage it more broadly within the sector.
 Publicising this work can help inform consumers, encourage public debate over competition and consumer matters and inform policy consideration.

 The ACCC uses a range of compliance and enforcement tools in order to encourage compliance with the Act.
 In deciding which compliance or enforcement tool (or the combination of such tools) to use, the ACCC’s first priority is always to achieve the best possible outcome for the community and to manage risk proportionately.

 Education, advice and persuasion

 The ACCC makes comprehensive use of educational campaigns to provide information and advice to consumers and businesses, and to use persuasion to encourage compliance with the Act.
 The ACCC takes the firm view that prevention of a breach of the Act is always preferable to taking action after a breach has occurred.
 The ACCC also seeks to ensure that consumers and small businesses are aware of both their rights and responsibilities under the Act through clear and targeted communications.
 We actively seek feedback to ensure that our communication is effective.

 The ACCC provides information, tips and tools to help consumers via a wide range of channels; it liaises extensively with business, consumer and government agencies about the Act and the ACCC’s role in its administration.
 The ACCC aims to ensure that consumers and small businesses are sufficiently well-informed to benefit from, and stimulate, effective competition.